Pinocchio (1940 film): Casting

 Due to the huge success of Snow White, Walt Disney wanted more famous voices for Pinocchio, which marked the first time an animated film had used celebrities as voice actors.
 He cast popular singer Cliff Edwards, also known as "Ukulele Ike", as Jiminy Cricket.
 Disney rejected the idea of having an adult play Pinocchio and insisted that the character be voiced by a real child.
 He cast 11-year-old child actor Dickie Jones, who had previously been in Frank Capra's Mr. Smith Goes to Washington (1939).
 He also cast Frankie Darro as Lampwick, Walter Catlett as "Honest" John Foulfellow the Fox, Evelyn Venable as the Blue Fairy, Charles Judels as both the villainous Stromboli and the Coachman, and Christian Rub as Geppetto, whose design was even a caricature of Rub.
+Another actor voiced Geppetto originally, but Disney recast him with Rub after feeling that his voice was "too harsh".

 Another voice actor recruited was Mel Blanc, best remembered for voicing many of the characters in Warner Bros. cartoon shorts, including Looney Tunes and Merrie Melodies.
 Blanc recorded the voice of Gideon the Cat in sixteen days.
 However, it was eventually decided that Gideon would be mute, so all of Blanc's recorded dialogue was subsequently deleted except for a solitary hiccup, which was heard three times in the finished film.